eliasbuchwald/-reddit/Install-guide.md

 reddit clone for the first time.
 We also have an [automated install script for Ubuntu Linux 12.04](https://github.com/reddit/reddit/wiki/reddit-install-script-for-Ubuntu).

+### Vagrant
+We also currently maintain a [vagrant build of the reddit environment](https://github.com/reddit/reddit-vagrant) that can help reduce the number of setup steps.

 ## Prerequisites

 Before continuing with this guide, make sure you have all of [reddit's